Pavel Dejl managing partner, shareholder (s.r.o.)

-His most significant case is the successful representation of Delta Pekárny before the European Court of Human Rights in the matter of illegal
+His most significant case is the successful representation of Delta Pekárny before the European Court of Human Rights Rights which was awarded European Competition Case of the Year award in The Lawyer European Awards 2015.

 Pavel Dejl has standout experience of litigating in corporate disputes including claims relating to shareholder liability and competition issues.
-Pavel Dejl enjoys a solid reputation, with one interviewee reporting that he has "an excellent legal mind."
+Clients also benefit from his prowess in handling cross-border mandates as well as domestic ones.

 Representing Leo Express in filing a complaint with the European Commission regarding the abuse of a dominant position by ČD against Leo Express in the area of passenger train transport and in related civil court proceedings regarding compensation for damages resulting from the abuse.